How to budget for student life in Finland

 Most students get a bike or a bus pass

-Bicycles can be obtained for 50-100 euros from second-hand shops, other students, and Facebook groups.
+Bicycles can be obtained for 50-100 Euros from second-hand shops, other students, and Facebook groups.
 Of course, depending on the nature, usefulness, and extras of the bicycle, but also when you buy it, the price could be expensive.
 Cycling is an all-year hobby in Finland, so acquire two pairs of tires for winter and summer.
 The bicycle shop called Polkupyörätori near the campus is well-known for used bicycle sales and repairs.

 Where to buy groceries and household products

-Smaller shopping outlets, like S-Market and K-Market, can be found around Jyväskylä and are useful if you wish to walk, cycle, or do some quick shopping in your neighbourhood.
+Smaller shopping outlets, like S-Market and K-Market, can be found around Jyväskylä and are useful if you wish to walk, cycle, or do some quick shopping in your neighborhood.
 In Jyväskylä, Lidl and SALE have a few shopping shops spread out over a wide area.

 The general student consensus is that Lidl’s costs are frequently a few cents lower than other retailers, but it lacks brand variety.
 Prisma also boasts a wider range of brands and lower costs, and customers can get up to 60% off food, pastries, and other products on "reduced to clear" after 9 pm.
 Shopping for groceries in the evening is a smart idea because certain retailers cut the prices of perishable and limited shelf-life items.

-Another piece of advice is to buy Finnish brands for quality and low prices because the products are manufactured in Finland and are frequently 'own brands' of the grocery group's parent company.
+Another piece of advice is to buy Finnish brands for quality and low prices because the products are manufactured in Finland and are frequently the 'own brands' of the grocery group's parent company.
 Furthermore, inquire about the stores' 'loyalty schemes' to save money with further discounts.
 Use supermarket marketing brochures as well as those published in the widely circulated Jyväskylä Suur Jyväskylän Lehti (newspaper) to compare prices.

-Students we polled for this blog post reported spending "back of the envelope" 200-250 euros a month on groceries and household goods.
-This may be less or more based on lifestyle, preferences, and interest, particularly in ethnic stores like Asian Food Jyväskylä Oy, Antalya Market and Silkkitie.
+Students we polled for this blog post reported spending "back of the envelope" 200-250 Euros a month on groceries and household goods.
+This may be less or more based on lifestyle, preferences, and interest, particularly in ethnic stores like Asian Food Jyväskylä Oy, Antalya Market, and Silkkitie.

-Campus restaurants are cheap for lunch and snacking
+JYU campus restaurants are cheap for lunch and snacking

 Campus restaurants can be found on all university campuses.
 Before picking where to eat for lunch, students often consult the menus of all eateries on the My JYU app.